 - systematic use of NDAs whenever trade secrets are shared with third parties, such as employees, suppliers, cooperation partners, external consultants, etc;

-- physical and IT access restrictions to trade secrets on a need-to-know basis (role model);
+- physical and IT access restrictions to trade secrets on a need-to-know basis (role model); and

 The above ultimately requires that there are processes in the rights owner’s organisation that serve to identify and document trade secrets with a view of categorising their importance so that they may be assigned a relevance level, which, in turn, determines the level of protective measures.
 These processes also comprise the management of NDAs and the information disclosed and received under each such agreement.